Reading Time: 5 minutes

 “The easiest way to get rid of an employee is to tell them to go back to the office.
 We’ve taken the middle ground in opting to provide more hybrid roles.
 We had to look at alternative ways of interacting, through employee engagement platforms and even an internal radio station to turn it around and revive that old cultural loyalty.”

 As the pandemic has affected every aspect of the current business world, leaders must know that there is no turning back to traditional ways of working.
 Flexibility in the workplace is the new normal — and the benchmark for companies to attract and retain top talent.
-For more information on hiring global talent, contact Globalization Partners, and discover how the #1 Global Employment Platform™ can help your company succeed faster.
+For more information on hiring global talent, contact Globalization Partners, and discover how the #1 Global Growth Platform™ can help your company succeed faster.